-During the previous quarter, it was determined that 102 may have an additional liability to pay an Ontario "corporate minimum tax" of approximately \$343.
-Pursuant to the terms of the share purchase agreement among Electrovaya, the shareholders of 102 and the principals thereof, Electrovaya had provided notice of its claim for an indemnity in respect of the full amount of this tax liability and consequently this liability had not been recorded in the financial statements.
+During the quarter, it was determined that 102 may have an additional liability to pay an Ontario "corporate minimum tax" of approximately \$343.
+Pursuant to the terms of the share purchase agreement among Electrovaya, the shareholders of 102 and the principals thereof, Electrovaya has provided notice of its claim for an indemnity in respect of the full amount of this tax liability and consequently this liability has not been recorded in these financial statements.

-During the quarter, 102 was served with a Statement of Claim ("Claim") by the purchaser of the land and building at Hanna Avenue, seeking damages in the amount of \$857.
+Subsequent to the end of the quarter, 102 was served with a Statement of Claim ("Claim") by the purchaser of the land and building at Hanna Avenue, seeking damages in the amount of \$857.
 The Company is indemnified for such matters under the terms of the purchase and sale agreement mentioned above.
 Management believes that it is too early to determine the ultimate outcome of these proceedings.
 However they believe that this claim is without merit.

-c) During the quarter ended June 30, 2006, the Company paid \$41 (2005 - \$36) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+d) During the quarter ended March 31, 2006, the Company paid \$ 33 (2005 - \$35) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.